-A 13 year-old female presented with POTS and intermittent vasovagal syncope.
+A case study of a 13 year-old female presented with POTS and intermittent vasovagal syncope.
 Her chief complaints were syncopal episodes, difficulty with motor coordination, numbness in legs, anxiety, chest pain, dizziness, headaches, and fatigue.

 Examination and Diagnosis